The Eisenstein ideal of weight $k$ and ranks of Hecke algebras: Introduction

 \subsection{Aim and Setup}

 The main aim of this article is to obtain necessary and sufficient conditions for $\rank_{\ZZ_p}(\TT^0_{\fm}) \geq 2$ when $k > 2$ in terms of vanishing of cup products of certain global Galois cohomology classes and class groups.
-In particular, we prove analogues of \cite[Theorem $1.2.1$]{WWE1} and \cite[Corollary $1.2.2$]{WWE1} for $k > 2$.
-We also recover \cite[Theorem $1.2.1$]{WWE1} and \cite[Corollary $1.2.2$]{WWE1} using our methods.
+In particular, we prove analogues of \cite[Theorem $1.2.1$]{WWE1} and \cite[Corollary $1.2.2$]{WWE1} for $k > 2$ and we recover these results when $k=2$.

 Our approach is based on deformation theory of Galois representations and pseudo-representations.
 So it is similar to the approach of \cite{CE} and \cite{WWE1}.
 However, our methods are different.
 To be precise, even though our main tool is comparison between deformation rings (of either representations or pseudo-representations) and Hecke algebras, our main results are not based on $R=\TT$ theorems.
 We instead use the description of $\dfrac{\FF_p[\epsilon]}{(\epsilon^2)}$-valued ordinary pseudo-representations, analysis of pseudo-representations arising from actual representations and results from \cite{W} and \cite{M2}.
 The results from \cite{W} that we use are about the reducibility properties of the $\TT_{\fm}$-valued pseudo-representation (\cite[Theorem $5.1.1$]{W}) and the index of Eisenstein ideal in $\TT^0_{\fm}$ (\cite[Theorem $5.1.2$]{W}).